Appointments Process

 2.0 Information on Process and Procedures

-The Courts of Justice Act, by virtue of the amendments made in 1995, requires that the Committee have 13 members of which the majority shall be lay persons, i.e., neither judges nor lawyers.
-The appointing bodies are required to recognize that the Committee should reflect the diversity of Ontario’s population and maintain linguistic duality, minority and gender balances.
+The Courts of Justice Act, by virtue of the amendments made in 2025, requires that the Committee have 13 members of which the majority shall not be judges.
+In the appointment of Committee members by the Attorney General, the Act requires recognition of the importance of reflecting, in the composition of the Committee as a whole, Ontario’s linguistic duality, the diversity of its population, and ensuring overall gender balance.

-The criteria for, and the manner of, selection of candidates are outlined in this Report.
+The criteria for, and the manner of, selection of candidates are outlined below.

 Committee members individually speak to organizations and at legal conferences to publicize the process of appointments and believe that the process should be open and transparent.